coq/coq/doc/sphinx/practical-tools/coq-commands.rst

   options apply, and this could be relevant if you are resetting some of the compatibility options.
-:-dump-glob *file*: Dump references for global names in file *file* (to be used by coqdoc, see :ref:`coqdoc`).
+:-dump-glob *file*: Dump references for global names in file *file* (to be used by rocq doc, see :ref:`rocqdoc`).
 By default, if *file.v* is being compiled, *file.glob* is used.
 :-no-glob: Disable the dumping of references for global names.
-:-image *file*: Set the binary image to be used by ``coqc`` to be *file* instead of the standard one.
+:-image *file*: Set the binary image to be used by ``rocq c`` to be *file* instead of the standard one.
 Not of general use.
-:-bindir *directory*: Set the directory containing Coq binaries to be used by ``coqc``.
-It is equivalent to doing export COQBIN= *directory* before launching ``coqc``.
+:-bindir *directory*: Set the directory containing Rocq binaries to be used by ``rocq c``.
+It is equivalent to doing export COQBIN= *directory* before launching ``rocq c``.
-:-where: Print the location of Coq’s standard library and exit.
+:-where: Print the location of Rocq’s standard library and exit.
-:-config: Print the locations of Coq’s binaries, dependencies, and libraries, then exit.
+:-config: Print the locations of Rocq’s binaries, dependencies, and libraries, then exit.
-:-filteropts: Print the list of command line arguments that `coqtop` has recognized as options and exit.
+:-filteropts: Print the list of command line arguments that `rocq repl` has recognized as options and exit.
-:-v: Print Coq’s version and exit.
+:-v: Print Rocq’s version and exit.
-:-list-tags: Print the highlight tags known by Coq as well as their currently associated color and exit.
+:-list-tags: Print the highlight tags known by Rocq as well as their currently associated color and exit.
 :-h, --help: Print a short usage and exit.
 :-time: Output timing information for each command to standard output.